ctc-oss/fapolicy-analyzer/README.md

 ### Copr EPEL builds

-EPEL releases are available from Copr and can be installed with the normal process
+EPEL releases of the Policy Analyzer are available from Copr and can be installed with the normal process

 `dnf install fapolicy-analyzer`

-### Copr test builds
+### Copr pre-release builds

-Pre-release packages are created using the latest commit to master.
+Pre-release packages of the Policy Analyzer for all targets are created using the latest commit to master.

 Use the `dev` tag + the commit number from the `master` branch, for example